Enduring Times of Testing, Trials, and Suffering

 Luke 8:11-15 ESV

-12 Take care, brothers, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God.
-13 But exhort one another every day, as long as it is called “today,” that none of you may be hardened by the deceitfulness of sin.
-14 For we have come to share in Christ, if indeed we hold our original confidence firm to the end.
-15 As it is said,
+Take care, brethren, that there not be in any one of you an evil, unbelieving heart that falls away from the living God.
+But encourage one another day after day, as long as it is still called “Today,” so that none of you will be hardened by the deceitfulness of sin.
+For we have become partakers of Christ, if we hold fast the beginning of our assurance firm until the end, while it is said,

-16 For who were those who heard and yet rebelled?
-Was it not all those who left Egypt led by Moses?
-17 And with whom was he provoked for forty years?
+For who provoked Him when they had heard?
+Indeed, did not all those who came out of Egypt led by Moses?
+And with whom was He angry for forty years?
 Was it not with those who sinned, whose bodies fell in the wilderness?
-18 And to whom did he swear that they would not enter his rest, but to those who were disobedient?
-19 So we see that they were unable to enter because of unbelief.
+And to whom did He swear that they would not enter His rest, but to those who were disobedient?
+So we see that they were not able to enter because of unbelief.

-Hebrews 3:1-19 ESV
+Hebrews 3:1-19 NASB® 1995

 3 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 4 to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, 5 who by God's power are being guarded through faith for a salvation ready to be revealed in the last time.
 6 In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, 7 so that the tested genuineness of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.